AlexRarus/front-micro-services/README.md

-# Micro-services
+# Front-Micro-Services

-The Micro-services library exported as a [UMD](https://github.com/umdjs/umd) module.
+The Front-Micro-Services library exported as a [UMD](https://github.com/umdjs/umd) module.

 ## Installation